Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 const daveSwapInvitation = bobSwapSeat.getOfferResult();
 ```

-Bob now has a call option that he can sell via an atomic swap contract.

 ## Buying An Option

 Another user, let's call him Dave, is looking to buy the option to trade